Brooklyn Newborn + Family Portrait Session

 Easton came with his parents and family best friend.
 As with all of our newborn sessions, parents choose a package that best suits their needs.
 Based on that information, we schedule the session with adequate time and a little bit of buffer in case we need it.
-Based on that information, we formulate the plan, the workflow of the session and modify/improvise if need be.
-Even at young age, such as 11days or so, babies choose which poses they want or don’t want to do.
+Based on that information, we formulate the plan, and the workflow of the session and modify/improvise if need be.
+Even at a young age, such as 11 days or so, babies choose which poses they want or don’t want to do.

-We started out with famous froggy pose.
+We started out with the famous froggy pose.
 It typically dictates how the session would go.
 Being one of the hardest poses, if the baby does do the froggy, chances are little one in other poses as well.

 …and froggy we got.

-Easton was doing a great job and an angelic inspiration came over… we got this pose and love the results that we able to capture.
+Easton was doing a great job and an angelic inspiration came over… we got this pose and love the results that we were able to capture.

-As good as he was, there were moments during the session when sleeping was far from his mind, but being very contempt, we managed to proceed and capture images open eyes
+As good as he was, there were moments during the session when sleeping was far from his mind, but being very contempt, we managed to proceed and capture images with open eyes

 From then on, we changed the background and began incorporating additional accessories 🙂 such as his best friend.